Chart Color Schemes

 Eagleby's population is slightly younger than the national pattern

-Eagleby's median age is nearly 37 years, closely matching Greater Brisbane's average of 36 and Australia's median of 38.
-Compared to Greater Brisbane, Eagleby has a higher proportion of residents aged 75-84 (10.2%), but fewer residents aged 25-34 (13.1%).
-Between the 2021 Census and the present, the 75 to 84 age group has grown from 8.9% to 10.2%, while the 65 to 74 cohort has declined from 10.8% to 9.4% and the 25 to 34 group has dropped from 14.3% to 13.1%.
+Eagleby's median age is 37 years, nearly matching Greater Brisbane's average of 36 and close to Australia's median of 38.
+Compared to Greater Brisbane, Eagleby has a higher proportion of residents aged 75-84 (10.2%) but fewer residents aged 25-34 (13.1%).
+Between the 2021 Census and now, the 75 to 84 age group has grown from 8.9% to 10.2%, while the 65 to 74 cohort has declined from 10.8% to 9.4% and the 25 to 34 group has dropped from 14.3% to 13.1%.
 By 2041, demographic modeling suggests Eagleby's age profile will change significantly.
 The 85+ cohort is projected to grow by 155%, adding 676 residents to reach 1,111.
-Residents aged 65 and above are expected to drive 73% of population growth, indicating demographic aging trends.
+Residents aged 65 and above are expected to drive 73% of population growth, indicating a trend towards demographic aging.
 Conversely, the 15 to 24 and 0 to 4 age groups are projected to experience population declines.